GAnagno/blog/cv.md

 *2013-2014*
 **Student assistant at ETH Zürich**
-3D printing at the Chair of CAAD, ETH Zürich.
+3D printing at the Chair of CAAD, Zürich.

 *Summer 2012*
 **Intern at Object-e architecture**